Information Technology Policies

 - Violation of Responsible Use Policy

 Repeated minor infractions or misconduct which is more serious may result in the temporary or permanent loss of computer access privileges or the modification of those privileges.
 More serious violations include, but are not limited to unauthorized use of computer resources, attempts to steal passwords or data, unauthorized use or copying of licensed software, repeated harassment or threatening behavior.
 Any violation of this policy may result in curtailment or loss of access privileges immediately pending review, and will be subject to any existing disciplinary procedures of Wentworth.
+In addition, offenders may be referred to their sponsoring advisor, department, or other appropriate office for further action.
+If the individual is a student, the matter may be referred to Student Affairs for disciplinary action.

 - Violation of Campus Policy